apache/solr-operator/docs/solr-prometheus-exporter/README.md

 ### Create a Service Monitor
 The Prometheus operator (deployed with the Prometheus stack) uses service monitors to find which services to scrape metrics from.
 Thus, we need to define a service monitor for our exporter service `dev-prom-exporter-solr-metrics`.
+If you're not using the Prometheus operator, then you do not need a service monitor as Prometheus will scrape metrics using the `prometheus.io/*` pod annotations on the exporter service; see [Prometheus Configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

 ```
 apiVersion: monitoring.coreos.com/v1